vvhanxing/GCN/README.md

->📋  A template README.md for code accompanying a Machine Learning paper
+>📋  A README.md for MPNN visual explanation design

-# My Paper Title
+# MPNN Visual Explanation Design

 This repository is the official implementation of [My Paper Title](https://arxiv.org/abs/2030.12345).